 You may notice slight redness to your skin after your first use but this will subside after several uses.

 £20.50 | Buy now from Cult Beauty

 Why we love it: Created by two friends, the idea behind Glow Recipe is that skincare should be fun, not pretentious.

 One of the brand’s first products was its Watermelon Glow Sleeping Mask and it’s still a bestseller today.

-Suitable for all skin types, using natural ingredients like watermelon to offer intense hydration, it wards off fine lines, wrinkles and dark spots.
-Adding in AHAs will buff away dead skin, give you smooth soft texture to your sin.
+Suitable for all skin types, using natural ingredients like watermelon to offer intense hydration, it wards off fine lines, wrinkles, and dark spots.
+Adding in AHAs will buff away dead skin, giving you a smooth soft texture to your sin.

 It also doubles up as a sleeping mask to leave your skin bouncy, fresh, smooth, and hydrated.Buy now from Cult Beauty